 Richer than Lugano

-CimaNorma created great wealth and prosperity for the region in the 1950s by offering at its peak work to 340 people with a production volume of 1'500 tons of chocolate annually.
+CimaNorma created great wealth and prosperity for the region.
+By the 1920s the company offered work to almost 500 people and reached a production volume of 1'500 tons of chocolate annually by the 1950s.

 A well-preserved legacy